patrickceg/docker-meetup/PITCHME.md

 ---

-### Lessons Learned / Future Work
+### How it worked / future work

-* Docker doesn't replace VMs, but has its uses
+* All smoke test / release test software runs on Docker containers
+  * Easier to set up or reconfigure nodes
-* Made testing run more smoothly
+* Helps a lot in testing
-* Next up: Hooking many services together
+  * Test "crashing" a service?
+No problem!
+* Starting to get into clusters

 ---